This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 Pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

-- The catheter may enter the wrong area and cause abnormal heartbeats.
-You may bleed more than expected.
+- You may bleed more than expected.
 Blood may collect around your heart, making it hard for your heart to beat.
 Your lung may collapse, and air or blood may leak into the space around your lungs.
 Air may enter your chest and cause heart or lung problems.
 You may bruise around the port site.
 You may have pain or discomfort, and get a scar where the port was placed.
 The area around your port may get infected.
 The infection may spread to your blood.

 - The tip of your catheter may become blocked, or it may break, kink, or move from its position.
 Medicine may leak from your port and cause swelling or pain.
 You may get a blood clot in your arm.
 The blood clot may break loose and travel to your lungs.
 A blood clot in your lungs can cause chest pain and trouble breathing.
 This problem can be life-threatening.